-Indicator Below Standard Developing Proficient Exemplary 3.3: Systems of Student Supports for Instruction Identification/Equity - There are no formal and systemic supports to identify and support struggling students. □ Identification - The school has a problem-solving process in place that is unclear, inefficient, or inconsistent in providing necessary supports to close gaps. □ Communication - Communication is inconsistent between teachers when aligning supports due to an unclear or lack of a system. □ Evaluation - Effectiveness of programming is infrequently evaluated. □ Equity - The supports available may not be evidence based and may over scaffold or lower expectations for students. □ Identification - The school has a problem-solving process, as part of a larger MTSS approach, in place to identify students for behavior and academic intervention using valid data and a plan is put in place to accelerate growth with clear criteria and protocols. □ Communication - There is a system in place to allow for consistent communication between teachers to align supports. □ Evaluation - Effectiveness of programming is regularly evaluated and best practices are revisited based on most recent research. □ Equity - The school has a variety of supports available.
+Indicator Not Yet Met Approaching Meeting Exceeding 3.3: Systems of Student Supports for Instruction Identification - There are no formal and systemic supports to identify and support struggling students.
+Identification - The school has a problem-solving process in place that is unclear, inefficient, or inconsistent in providing necessary supports to close gaps.
+Communication - Communication is inconsistent between teachers when aligning supports due to an unclear or lack of a system.
+Evaluation - Effectiveness of programming is infrequently evaluated.
+All Means All - The supports available may not be evidence based and may over scaffold or lower expectations for students.
+Identification - The school has a problem-solving process in place, as part of a larger MTSS approach, to identify students for behavior and academic intervention, remediation or acceleration using.
+The school uses valid data to accelerate growth with clear criteria and protocols.
+There is a strong connection between tier one, intervention and acceleration.
+Communication - There is a system in place to allow for consistent communication between teachers to align supports.
+Evaluation - Effectiveness of programming is regularly evaluated and best practices are revisited based on most recent research.
+All Means All - The school has a variety of supports available.
 Supports available are evidence based and help ensure that students can meet expectations.
-Supports in place do not lower expectations for students but instead ensure they can meet expectations.
-In addition to "Proficient": Identification - The school has a problem-solving process in place to identify students for behavior and academic enrichment Supports - Outcome data are used to determine decisions about adjusting supports and interventions.
+Supports in place does not lower expectations for students but instead ensure they can meet expectations.
+In addition to "Meeting": Identification - The school has a problem-solving process in place to identify students for behavior and academic enrichment Supports - Outcome data are used to determine decisions about adjusting supports and interventions.
 Communication - The school's intervention policies are clearly communicated to stakeholders.
 Evaluation - There is a dedicated team of teachers and leaders that regularly evaluate the programming and codify best practices to be replicated in future years.
-3.4: Time Allocation Daily Schedule - The schedule does not allow students to access grade level content or the needed interventions. □ Daily Schedule - There is an insufficient amount of instruction per day for one or more subjects or the schedule does not adequately support students/teachers. □ Intervention - The time spent in intervention becomes a barrier to students meeting grade level expectations or occurs during grade level instruction. □ Daily Schedule - The daily schedule allows for a sufficient amount of instruction per day.
+3.4: Time Allocation Daily Schedule - The schedule does not allow students to access grade level content or the needed interventions.
+Daily Schedule - There is an insufficient amount of instruction per day for one or more subjects or the schedule does not adequately support students/teachers.
+Intervention - The time spent in intervention becomes a barrier to students meeting grade level expectations or occurs during grade level instruction.
+Daily Schedule - The daily schedule allows for a sufficient amount of instruction per day.
 The schedule is designed to meet student and teacher needs that allows for intervention, teacher planning and collaboration.
-Also, the daily schedule should reflect the school's mission and vision. □ Intervention - The schedule ensures students have adequate access to grade level instruction and timely intervention is aligned to grade level instruction and used as a way to support that access, instead of a barrier to meet grade level expectations.
-In addition to "Proficient": □ Daily Schedule - The school uses before and after school to supplement instruction and build in extra curricular activities. □ Acceleration - The schedule ensures opportunities for students to accelerate their explorations of a concept or opportunities to pursue independent projects.
+Also, the daily schedule should reflect the school's mission and vision.
+Intervention - The schedule ensures students have adequate access to grade level instruction and timely intervention is aligned to grade level instruction and used as a way to support that access, instead of a barrier to meet grade level expectations.
+In addition to "Meeting": Daily Schedule - The school uses before and after school to supplement instruction and build in extra curricular activities.
+Acceleration - The schedule ensures opportunities for students to accelerate their explorations of a concept or opportunities to pursue independent projects.